deitch/subscriber/README.md

 ### db Instance
-The `db` instance passed to `subscriber.init()` is expected to have two asynchronous methods: `getPlans()` and `getUser()`
+The `db` instance passed to `subscriber.init()` is the key to subscriber getting information about:

+* what plans are available
+* what free trials are offered
+* what usage the current user has
+* what plan the current user is on
+* whether or not the current user plan is a free trial
+* when the current user's plan expires

+The combination of all of the above allows subscriber to determine whether or not the user is permitted to perform the action s/he wants.

+subscriber expects the `db` to have two asynchronous methods: `plans()` and `user()`

 #### Plans
-`db.plans(callback)` should retrieve all of the known plans and limits, and then pass them to the `callback`.
+`db.plans(callback)` should retrieve all of the known plans with their limits, as well as trial information, and then pass them to the `callback`.
 The `callback` has the standard `expressjs`-style signature:

     callback(err,data)

+`data` is a JS object composed of two parts:

+* `trial`: Object/Integer.
+Optional. information about free trials available on all plans.
-`data` is an array of plan objects.
+* `plans`: Array of plan objects.
+Required.
 Each object can have as many extraneous properties as it wants, but *must* have at least:

-* `name`: the name of the plan.
+* * `name`: the name of the plan.
 String.
-* *`item`*: for each item limited, a key in the name of the item limited, and the value of an integer of the limit.
+* * *`item`*: for each item limited, a key in the name of the item limited, and the value of an integer of the limit.

+If there is no free trial offered, you can simplify the response by just returning the array of plans.

+Examples:

+1. No trial, just plans

+    `{plans:[{name:"free",clients:3,groups:2},{name:"bronze",clients:5,groups:10}]}`

+2. No trial, just plans (simpler form)

-For example: `[{name:"free",clients:3,groups:2},{name:"bronze",clients:5,groups:10}]`
+    `[{name:"free",clients:3,groups:2},{name:"bronze",clients:5,groups:10}]`

+3. Free trial and plans

+    `{trial:14,plans:[{name:"free",clients:3,groups:2},{name:"bronze",clients:5,groups:10}]}`

-In this example, anyone in the "free" plan can have 3 clients and 2 groups, while anyone in the "bronze" plan can have 5 clients and 10 groups.
+In these examples, anyone in the "free" plan can have 3 clients and 2 groups, while anyone in the "bronze" plan can have 5 clients and 10 groups.

 If this is the entire set of plans, then the only limits are on *creating* a new client or group, i.e. `POST /.../groups`.
 What about other actions?